'Beautiful' Kate wears dress by McQueen designer

 "It has been the experience of a lifetime to work with Catherine Middleton to create her wedding dress, and I have enjoyed every moment of it," she said, adding that it had been "such an incredible honour to be asked".

-Burton, a graduate of Central Saint Martin's fashion college, took over as creative director after Alexander Lee McQueen committed suicide in February 2010.
-She had worked side-by-side with him for 14 years.
+Burton took over as creative director after Alexander Lee McQueen committed suicide in February 2010.
+The 36-year-old graduate of Central St Martin's fashion college had worked side-by-side with him for 14 years.

 The dress is expected to spawn a thousand reproductions.

-Elizabeth Emanuel, who created Diana's fairytale ivory silk taffeta wedding gown with her husband David, is still being asked to make copies.
+Elizabeth Emanuel, who created Diana's fairytale ivory silk taffeta wedding gown in 1981 with her husband David, is still being asked to make copies.

 © 2011 AFP